UniCryptoLab/UniPaymentClient.Python/README.md

 ## Initializing UniPayment SDK Configuration

-You can load the configurations using the following options:
+You can load the configurations using the following:

-1. Programmatically - Initializing the Configuration Object

 ```python
 from unipayment.sdk import BillingAPI, BeneficiaryAPI, CommonAPI, OauthTokenAPI, ExchangeAPI, PaymentAPI, WalletAPI